Aditya-L1: Development

 The mission was conceptualised in January 2008 by the Advisory Committee for Space Sciences (ADCOS).
 It was initially envisaged as a small, 400 kg satellite in a Low Earth Orbit (800 km) with a coronagraph to study the solar corona.
 An experimental budget of ₹3 crore was allocated for the financial year 2016–2017.
 The scope of the mission has since been expanded and it became a comprehensive solar and space environment observatory to be placed at Lagrange point 1 (L1), hence the mission was renamed as Aditya-L1.
 As of July 2019, the mission has an allocated cost of ₹378 crores, excluding launch costs.

-The European Space Operations Centre (ESOC), operated by the European Space Agency (ESA) is supporting the mission.
+Aditya-L1 will provide observations of the Sun's photosphere, chromosphere and corona.
+Its scientific payloads must be placed outside the interference from the Earth's magnetic field and hence could not have been useful in the low Earth orbit, as proposed in the original mission concept back in 2008.